Using Hilbert transform and classical chains to simulate quantum walks: Construction of the wave function

-\emph{1.
-Devices.}---Our device is a classical chain of particles whose labels are $m$, arranged on a ring of size $N \rightarrow \infty$ with periodic boundary conditions.
+Our device is a chain of classical particles whose labels are $m$, arranged on a ring of size $N \rightarrow \infty$ with periodic boundary conditions.
 The particles are interacting via linear springs which give the phonon dispersion relation $\omega_q$ (see examples in the Hamiltonians below).
-Initially, the system is in contact with a heat bath of temperature $T$, so we get an initial condition drawn from a classical Boltzmann-Gibbs distribution.
-After preparing this thermal initial condition, we solve the Newton's equation of motion, which allows the particles to evolve classically until some $t$.
+Initially, the system is in contact with a heat bath of temperature $T$, so the initial condition is drawn from a Boltzmann-Gibbs distribution.
+After preparation, we solve the Newtonian equation of motion.
+The particles evolve classically until some time $t$.
 We will show that the momenta of the particles and their Hilbert transform (see definition below) can give the wave function.
 For finite $T$, the classical particles' momenta are initially random, we will employ the correlation functions of these quantities to reproduce the quantum dynamics.
 Eventually the temperature will not play any role, in the sense that the wave function can be obtained at all temperatures.
 This implies that in principle our device can operate at room temperatures.

 Like the quantum system, the main ingredient of our classical device is that the interactions are translation invariant and linear, in that sense all particles are identical.
-Essentially the label of classical particles corresponds to the lattice number in the quantum problem, hence our method is focused on the quantum discrete space systems (the classical system is not space discretized).
-We will consider a chain of infinite size, but all of our results can be extended also for the finite size rings~\cite{FutureWork}.
-The focused system's Hamiltonian with NN couplings is
+Essentially the label of classical particles corresponds to the lattice site in the quantum problem, hence our method is focused on the quantum discrete space systems (the classical system is not space discretized).
+We will consider a chain of infinite size, but all of our results can be extended also for the finite size rings (see the discussion in Sec.
+III D and F).
+We treat systems with NN coupling and the Hamiltonian

-with $N=L+1$ particles, where $p_m$ is the momentum of the $m$-th particle; $r_{m}$ is its displacement from equilibrium position; $\Delta r_m =r_{m+1}-r_m$ denotes the NN stretch.
-Applying periodic boundary conditions, this Hamiltonian then corresponds to a ring.
-More generally, the interaction potential $V$ is of the type $ \sum_{m=0}^{L} \sum_{n} \frac{1}{2} r_{m} A_{m n} r_{n}$ with $A_{m n}$ the coupling matrix being translation invariant (see examples below).
+There are $N=L+1$ particles; all of them have unit mass. $p_m$ is the momentum of the $m$th particle; $r_{m}$ is its displacement from equilibrium position; $\Delta r_m =r_{m+1}-r_m$ denotes the NN stretch.
+Applying periodic boundary conditions, we recover a ring.
+More generally, the interaction potential is of the form $ \sum_{m=0}^{L} \sum_{n} \frac{1}{2} A_{n} (r_{m+n}-r_m)^2$, where $A_n$ is the spring constant between $n$-next nearest neighbors (see examples below).